wapordev/konpacto/src/assets/fonts/README_fonts.txt

 Extra symbols for 12x12 can be found in squircle.bmp Extra symbols for 24x24 can be found in precisem3x.bmp

-The amazing conversion tool https://stmn.itch.io/font2bitmap by stmn can be used to
+A conversion tool https://stmn.github.io/font2bitmap/ by stmn can be used to